CjanH/Bioinformatics-project/README.md

 **Step 2:**
 Run the  Illumina sequencing data through the Galaxy pipeline (Galaxy-Workflow-Project_pipeline_to_identify_Variants.ga), which is available in the Github repository, in the private Galaxy to identify the variants with the following settings:
+(WARNING: Only use single-ended data, as VEP is unable to run high data sizes)
  - Indicate in the Trimmomatic tool if your data is Single-end or paired-end reads.
  - Insert a HEADCROP operation in the Trimmomatic tool and indicate the number of bases to remove from the start with the information of the quality control in step 1.
  - Indicate in the BWA tool to use the *GRCh38/hg38* as the reference genome and if the input is a Single-end or paired-end read.